 Healthy, nutritious cooked school meals are freshly prepared on site by our caterers, Hertfordshire Catering Ltd, following the multi choice menu.
 Children may choose from a variety of main courses, vegetables and desserts where there is an emphasis on a healthy diet and whole foods are used wherever possible.
 Fresh fruit and drinks are available every day.

 Universal free school meals are available for children in Reception, Year 1 and Year 2.
-For Nursery and KS2 school pupils dinners currently cost £2.45 per day and parents will be invoiced for meals half termly in advance.
+For Nursery and KS2 school pupils dinners currently cost £2.60 per day (£2.30 per day for Nursery) and parents will be invoiced for meals half termly in advance.

 Children eat together in the dining area supervised by our midday staff who are responsible to the Head Teacher for pupils’ welfare.